Welcome to Subscribe On Youtube

 public:

-// Returns positive integer f(x, y) for any given positive integer x and y.
+// Returns some positive integer f(x, y) for two positive integers x and y based on a formula.

 int f(int x, int y);